 Later after dinner the two aging couples played the card game euchre.
 The game was new to one of the aging couples so they broke into teams.
 The two aging men were on one team—one experienced and one inexperienced.
 The same with the two aging women—one experienced and one inexperienced.
 The aging man who advocated for the egg white breakfast sandwich was slow to pick up the game.
 The other three aging people made subtle jokes at his expense and again shared sly smiles.
 Yet somehow, the team with the aging man who was slow to pick up the game destroyed the other team.

-Though he remained impassive, like a Raymond Chandler character waiting for the other shoe to drop, the aging man who was slow to pick up the game was secretly very happy to win, especially against the aging woman with the food science background who dismissed his egg white breakfast sandwich.
-He knew it was petty and trite and maybe even hiding a bit of deep rooted male resentment, but he couldn’t help himself—he really enjoyed destroying her.
+Though he remained impassive, like a Raymond Chandler character waiting for the other shoe to drop, the aging man who was slow to pick up the game was secretly very happy to win, especially against the aging woman with the food science background who dismissed his egg white sandwich.
+He knew it was petty and trite and maybe even hiding a bit of deep rooted misogyny, but he couldn’t help himself—he really enjoyed destroying her.
 He tried thinking about how lovely the four day rental was and the pleasant weather and the rolling green hills, but even that didn’t help—he still really enjoyed destroying her.

 The next morning over a breakfast that didn’t include egg whites, skinny bagels or Velveeta the aging woman with the food science background complained about the lack of sleep she had gotten due to her husband’s malfunctioning CPAP machine.
 It was a portable CPAP machine that had malfunctioned.
 The aging man had another CPAP machine, but that was at home and was malfunctioning too.
 There had been a recall of that machine over a year ago, but it had not been repaired or replaced yet.